icpc/live-v3/README.md

 SPA hosting.

 Contest systems integrations are implemented in `org.icpclive.cds` package.
-Currently, CDS, PCMS, Codeforces and Yandex.Contest are supported.
+Currently, CLICS, PCMS, Codeforces and Yandex.Contest, E judge and KRSU are supported.
 Currently, only ICPC mode is supported.

 Basically, to add new contest data provider, you need to implement contest information updates (start time, list of problems, list of teams, etc.) and runs updates (events like new run, run status changes, partial and final testing).
+In simple cases, if you reload all data every time, it can be useful to inherit from FullReloadContestDataSource.

 Everything else should work automatically in same manner for all CDS sources.

 ### Emulation mode